natefoo/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

   - "FastqQC is a tool allowing to check the quality of FASTQ datasets."
   - "The most common tools for mapping are Bowtie, BWA, BWA-MEM.
 You can use in-built genome to map against or upload one if it is missing."
   - "The standard format for storing aligned reads is SAM/BAM.
 The major toolsets to process these datasets are DeepTools, SAMtools, BAMtools and Picard."
-  - "Data can be uploaded directly from a computer, from EBI SRA and from NCBI SRA, also using FTP or URL."
+  - "Data can be uploaded directly from a computer, from EBI SRA and from NCBI SRA, and also from the command-line or by URL."
   - "One can retrieve NGS data from Sequence Read Archive"
   - "Galaxy can analyze massive amounts of data and make them suitable for secondary analysis"
 subtopic: next-steps